RyanGrieb/OpenCiv/README.md

 ## How do I build and run this?

-The game isn't complete, so its not recommended:

 To run a local instance, type `npm run install-all`, then `npm start` in the /OpenCiv/ directory

 ## How do I play this?